graphql-query-rewriter/core/README.md

 }
 ```

-It will be rewritten before it gets process to:
+It will be rewritten before it gets processed to:
 ```
 query getUserById($id: ID!) {
   userById(id: $id) {